nyno-kb/python-101/_episodes/07-conditionals.md

 ~~~
 {: .output}

-*   Often use conditionals in a loop to "evolve" the values of variables.
+*   Often conditionals are used in a loop to "evolve" the values of variables.

 ~~~
 velocity = 10.0